ProfessorNemo/AskAns/README.md

 ### Аuthentication and registration:

-A "manual approach" was used to authenticate and register users in the application (without the use of libraries such as "device") !
+All logic related to authentication, registration, password creation and change done with a manual approach (without the use of libraries such as "device") !

 ### Spam Protection: